-The basket is provided with a holder to store an approved fire extinguisher.
+The driver-side front compartment is provided with a holder to store an approved fire extinguisher.

 The fire extinguisher (sold separately) should not be loose in the storage compartment.

 The Operator's Guide should be kept in a waterproof bag and remain with the sport boat at all times.